kha8128/kha8128.github.io/content/research.md

 - **Toxicity**: Emerging research links PFAS to several serious health conditions such as cancer, hormone disruption, and immune system dysfunction.
 - **Remediation**: Current methods to remove or degrade PFAS from water and soil are expensive and not entirely efficient.

-To address these challenges, I have applie machine learning approaches to uncover structure-property relationship to predict bioactivities and degradability of PFAS.
+To address these challenges, I have applie <b>machine learning</b> approaches to uncover structure-property relationship to predict bioactivities and degradability of PFAS.

 <div style="display: flex; flex-direction: row; justify-content: space-between;">
     <img src="/images/images_large_ez2c00530_0005.jpeg" alt="PFAS Research Figure" style="width: 45%; height: auto;"/>